Surfmon¶

 - 📊 Monitor Over Time — Track resource usage trends with watch sessions and historical analysis

-- 🧹 Clean Up Resources — Remove orphaned processes and duplicate reports
+- 🧹 Clean Up Resources — Remove orphaned processes

 - 🔧 Troubleshoot Crashes — Detect extension host crashes, language server issues, and PTY leaks